 The McGrath Family has been and remains personally active in the surrounding communities.
 Fred H. McGrath was involved in local politics and was very active in the Knights of Columbus, especially in their youth programs.
 He served as Fire Commissioner for the Town of Eastchester Fire Department, as did his son Fred O., and up until his death was most notably known as the “Unofficial” Mayor of Bronxville.

 Bob has served on many various committees in Bronxville and Eastchester, has been the varsity football coach at Bronxville H.S., and has been a member of the Bronxville Rotary Club since its inception.
 Because of his commitment to the Bronxville Rotary Club, there is now an award in his honor presented to a Bronxville High School Senior for their exemplary career as a student.
+In 2022, Bob was awarded the Rotary International Lifetime Community Service Award for his dedicated service to the surrounding community by the Bronxville Rotary Club.

 Before joining the family business, Tim had been a teacher at St. Joseph’s School, Bronxville, Immaculate Conception School, Eastchester, Annunciation School, Crestwood and Archbishop Stepinac HS, White Plains.
 He was also the varsity basketball coach at Bronxville H.S. and Stepinac H.S.
 Following in the family tradition; Tim has become involved in the surrounding communities.
 He served as past President of the Bronxville Chamber of Commerce.
 He has also become very involved with the Bereavement Center of Westchester, having served on their Fund Board for many years as well as Gramatan Village and the Bronxville School Foundation.
 The Tuckahoe-Eastchester Lions Club recognized Tim’s commitment to the surrounding community when they honored him with their 2017 Man of the Year Award.
+In 2020 Tim was selected as Grand Marshal of the Eastchester St. Patrick’s Day Parade by the Eastchester Irish American Social Club.
+Unfortunately, because of the pandemic they were not able to walk the Green line until March, 2022.